-You may be facilitating people from a wide geographical area so you need about how the time they need to travel to and from the venue.
+You may be facilitating people from a wide geographical area so you need to know about how much time they will need to travel to and from the venue.
+Provide details of where the event is taking place, include written directions and a map.
+A contact telephone number would be useful if people are delayed.